simplesconsultoria/s17.suggestionbox/README.txt

 Overview
 --------

-Package to insert boxes to include suggestions, ideias in there
+A package containing a Dexterity content type and behaviors to provide a structure for managing ideas and suggestions.
+It permits to include images and files in an idea/suggestion.

 Mostly Harmless
 ---------------